Legalization vs. Decriminalization: What’s the Difference and Why Does It Matter?

 What Does “Legalization” Mean?

 While it may seem self-explanatory, to legalize a drug, or anything else, means to remove all prohibitions and make it permissible without fear of legal repercussions.
 In the context of marijuana, this has largely meant transitioning from legalization for purely medical reasons to recreational use.
-With the 2020 ballot measures, there are now 15 states where adult use of marijuana is fully legal, in addition to dozens more that allow for regulated medical use.
+With recent ballot measures, there are now 19 states where adult use of marijuana is fully legal, in addition to dozens more that allow for regulated medical use.
 A third of Americans now live in a state where weed is legal for adult use.
 Nearly 70 percent of the country favors having legal access to marijuana.

 What Does “Decriminalization” Mean?